 When people first start a homestead business, they often ask if they should take out ads in a local newspaper or on a radio station.
-They think of traditional marketing, which is how things were done a decade ago.
+They think of traditional marketing, which is how things were done a decade ago or more.
 Lucky for us, today’s marketing is far less expensive and can be more effective in the long run.
+In fact, the best marketing is free.
 Most homesteaders and farmers excel at relationship marketing, which is what corporations big and small are now aspiring to.

 What is relationship marketing?

 “Relationship marketing is a strategy designed to foster customer loyalty, interaction and long-term engagement.
 It is designed to develop strong connections with customers by providing them with information directly suited to their needs and interests and by promoting open communication.”

 Basically, you get to know your customers, and they get to know you.
 The Forbes article goes on to say that “emotion” is a huge part of relationship marketing.
 You are forming that relationship by creating an emotional connection.

 And what is our forte in creating an emotional connection?
 We actually have a lot of them.
 We have cute baby animals, delicious eggs, beautiful vegetables, and stories of hardship and triumph.
 Basically, we just need to tell our story.

 For more on building your business by telling your story, I recommend the book Building A StoryBrand: Clarifying Your Message So Customers Will Listen by Donald Miller.
 I found it extremely helpful in figuring out exactly what to say to customers.

 Back in the 1990s when I was a newspaper reporter and city editor, we always said that we’d sell more papers whenever there was a picture of an animal or a child on the front page.
 So, if you happen to have young children and animals, then you’ve definitely got this relationship marketing thing nailed.

 Why do farmers need to engage in relationship marketing?